RemigiuszDurka/Computational_Gravity/problems.md

 6. **Geodesic Equation**

-    Write down (markdown note) formally the geodesic equations for a Schwarzschild metric .
+    Write down (as a markdown note) formally the geodesic equations for a Schwarzschild metric.
 List interesting initial conditions for the Schwarzschild metric and plot the geodesic curves around the Schwarzschild black hole.

+---

 7. **Implementing the derivation of Reissner-Nordstrom solution**

     Try to computationally repeat derivations given in [link 1](https://www.researchgate.net/publication/336304500_Reissner-Nordstrom_metric) and [link 2](https://www.diva-portal.org/smash/get/diva2:912393/FULLTEXT01.pdf).
 Try to repeat it for a solution with the cosmological constant.

-    *Try to repeat it for a uniform constant electric/magnetic field.
+    Try to repeat it for a uniform constant electric/magnetic field.

 8. **Friedmann Equations**

     Derive the Friedmann equations directly from Einstein's field equations for a homogeneous and isotropic universe.
 Define energy-momentum tensor.
 Discuss/visualize the possible solutions $a(t)$ (radiation, dust, cosmological constant, and mixed) and their implications for the evolution of the universe.
 Discuss the energy density, pressure, and equation of state for each component.

+10.   **Variational Principle**

+    Implement the variational principle to derive the field equations for gravity.
+Discuss the implications of the modified field equations f(R) gravity model.
+Implement Gravity coupled to the scalar field.

-9. **Lagrangian constructing**
+11. **Lagrangian constructing**

     Compute the curvature scalar, Kretschmann scalar (link: [https://arxiv.org/abs/astro-ph/9912320](https://arxiv.org/abs/astro-ph/9912320)), Euler (Gauss-Bonnet) term, and Pontryagin term separately for the Schwarzschild metric, Reissner-Nordstrom metric, and Kerr metric.
 Compare the values of the [Kretschmann scalar](https://medium.com/@Merrysci/why-kretschmann-scalar-is-important-in-general-relativity-05e58576768e) for these metrics and discuss its physical significance.
 Try to visualize the curvature of spacetime using the Kretschmann scalar.
 For the Schwarzschild case use various coordinate systems.

-10.   **Variational Principle**

-    Implement the variational principle to derive the field equations for gravity.
-Discuss the implications of the modified field equations f(R) gravity model.
-Implement Gravity coupled to the scalar field.

-11.  **Newtonian limit**
+12.  **Newtonian limit**

     Show that the Newtonian limit of the Schwarzschild metric is the Newtonian potential.